 Manual slicers for front-of-house use are suitable for on-demand slicing or lighter volume.
 Semiautomatic units use a secondary motor to move the product carriage back and forth.
 Automatic slicers are typically used for higher-volume operations.
 End users can adjust automatic slicer activity from 20 to 60 strokes per minute.

-Vegetable cutters have slower RPMs and utilize sharp blades to help retain the cell structure of the product.
-This extends shelf life and produces a product with a higher quality appearance, taste and aroma.
-Users can choose from a variety of discs to replicate a number of hand-cutting styles.
+Mandolin slicers are basic manual units designed for low-volume slicing.
+These are often used for specialty cuts, like wavy fries, carrot shavings or grates.
+Specialty slicer models are available for specific tasks, such as vegetable cutters, which have slower RPMs and utilize sharp blades to help retain the cell structure of the product.
+This extends shelf life and produces an end product with a higher quality appearance, taste and aroma.
+End users can choose from a variety of discs to replicate a number of hand-cutting styles.

 Although most slicers are constructed of either anodized or burnished aluminum, units are available that combine aluminum with stainless steel.
 Knife blades are typically constructed of hollow-ground, high-carbon steel, though some units include chrome-plated steel or hardened steel alloys.